Logo

 • Loan B is for $15,000, but it has a 16% interest rate and a five-year term.
 It has a $365 monthly payment, and you’ll repay $21,886 overall.

 Loan A costs $148 more each month for three years.
-But once the loan is paid off, you’ll pay $365 less each month during years four and five, since you’re no longer making payments.
+Once the loan is paid off, you’ll pay $365 less each month during years four and five, since you’re no longer making payments.
 Additionally, while Loan B has a lower monthly payment, it costs $3,432 more overall.
-Keep in mind, these examples do not take into account origination fees or prepayment penalties.
+Keep in mind that these examples do not take into account origination fees or prepayment penalties.

 When you’re faced with a specific financial decision, such as which loan offer to accept, the TVM calculation on its own might not give you the answer.